fbpic/fbpic/docs/source/overview/parallelisation.rst

 PIC simulations are computationally demanding in terms of arithmetic operations and memory consumption.
-Therefore, simulations are typically **parallelised** across many compute units that share the computational work.
+Therefore, simulations are typically **parallelized** across many compute units that share the computational work.

 A common parallelization strategy is to spatially decompose the simulation box into **multiple sub-domains** (i.e. multiple chunks of space):